 Mold and mildew, fungi, bacteria, and dust mites flourish in high humidity (over 60%).
 Your basement or foundation slab is by far the single largest source of humidity in your home.
 The average basement (or slab) lets in over 15 (10) gallons of water each day – several times more than showering and cooking combined.

 The best way to reduce high humidity and condensation in basements is to deep-seal your concrete against moisture.
-Sealing the basement slab (and below grade walls) against water vapor transmission and possible water seepage is the key to preventing molds and mildew.
-What you use to seal the concrete will make all the difference.
+Sealing the basement slab (and below grade walls) against water vapor transmission and water seepage is the key to preventing mold in basements.
+Not just any sealer will do the trick.

-RadonSeal® Penetrating Concrete Sealer will seal your concrete internally and permanently against water and water vapor.
+RadonSeal Penetrating Concrete Sealer will seal your concrete internally and permanently against water and water vapor.
 Moreover, it is strong enough to seal even against radon, which is a single-atom gas.
 (The only sealer guaranteed to seal against radon gas.)
 Since 1997, RadonSeal has been successfully used for sealing concrete in thousands of residential and commercial basements, foundation slabs, as well as outdoor concrete areas.
+Additionally, RadonSeal is resistant to hydrostatic pressure, meaning that it cannot be pushed out by high water pressure.

 Read about the technology behind RadonSeal.